StirlingMouse/MLM/docs/src/goodreads.md

 languages = [ "english" ]
 ```

-Each list needs at least one `.grab` block that select what torrents to grab.
+Each list needs at least one `goodreads_list.grab` block that select what torrents to grab.
+To see how to select torrents and what fields you can set, see [Search Filters](./search_filters.md).